Grand Duke Michael Mikhailovich of Russia: Marriage

-The marriage was not only morganatic but also illegal under the Imperial house laws and caused a scandal at the Russian court, despite the bride's dynastic paternal ancestry.
+The marriage was not only morganatic but also illegal (3rd cousins) under the Imperial house laws and caused a scandal at the Russian court, despite the bride's dynastic paternal ancestry.
 Grand Duke Michael Mikhailovich was deprived of his military rank and of his position as adjutant at the Imperial Court.
 He was also forbidden to return to Russia for life.
 When his mother heard of his morganatic marriage, she collapsed with shock and went by train to the Crimea to recover, but then had a heart attack and died, for which Michael was blamed.
 He was not allowed to attend his mother's funeral.

 Exile

 Because of his morganatic marriage, Grand Duke Michael would spend the rest of his life living in exile in England, France and Germany.
 His wife was granted the title of Countess de Torby by her uncle Adolphe, Grand Duke of Luxembourg.
 The couple initially lived in Wiesbaden, where Sophie's ancestors once reigned.
 Two of their three children were born there.
 In 1899, they settled more permanently in Cannes where they had a villa, named Kazbek, after a mountain in Georgia.
 They lived comfortably: Five footmen, a butler, a valet, a lady's maid, a governess, a nursery maid and six chefs attended them.
 Michael afforded this lifestyle by being the owner of the factory near Borjomi (Georgia) that bottled mineral water.
-Grand Duke Michael was involved in the construction of the Russian church in Cannes and in laying the cornerstones for hotels and casinos in the area.
+Grand Duke Michael was involved in the construction of the St. Michael the Archangel Church in Cannes and in laying the cornerstones for hotels and casinos in the area.
 He was an excellent golfer and hosted parties with his wife.
 They became prominent figures in the international set in the French Riviera, where the grand duke came to be known as the "Uncrowned King of Cannes".

 The family maintained their contacts in British society, appearing in Country Life magazine in 1899.
 In 1900, the grand duke began renting Keele Hall, a stately home in Staffordshire, a few miles from Newcastle-under-Lyme.
 During the ten years he lived there, he entered country society.
 Michael was very pleased when the town council of Newcastle-under-Lyme in late 1902 conferred on him the distinction of Lord High Steward of the borough.
 In 1903 he unveiled a statue of Queen Victoria in Newcastle-under-Lyme.
 The statue (with inscription to him) now stands in the Queen's Gardens by the Ironmarket.
 He was also a frequent visitor of North Berwick, a seaside resort in Scotland.
 In July 1901, Edward VII appointed him an Honorary Knight Grand Cross of the Royal Victorian Order (GCVO), the house order of the royal family.